 By looking at the numbers, you see that biology, chemistry, and psychology take up 75% to 80% of the whole exam.
 Keep that in mind during your prep and focus mostly on these high-yield topics.
 I’m not telling you to skip physics and sociology, but make sure you have a bio-chem-psych covered first.

 Using a pointer like a mouse cursor, while reading will increase your speed and comprehension.
 It will also keep distractions at bay and boost your focus.
 But make sure to check if this strategy works for you.
 For some students, using a pointer and highlighting a lot is a distraction which lowers their final score.

 That’s where completing as many practice tests as possible comes in handy.
 With MCAT courses like the ones from the Princeton Review, completing 8 full-length practice tests is mandatory before attempting the real thing.
 And that’s for a good reason.
 Completing practice tests and analyzing the results will show you which sections you need to improve in.
 Some apps and courses will show you this info on a dashboard.
 But you can also put this information in your spreadsheet and track your results over time.
 Always focus on the highest potential yield sections first.

-MCAT test centers are dreary places which can look intimidating.
+MCAT test centers are dreary places that can look intimidating.
 You’ll be sitting in a cubicle and have only walls to stare at.
 The whole experience takes around 7,5 hours (content time – 6h 15 min, 7h 30 min ‘seated’ time).
 I suggest you re-create this setting in your library at least once before attempting the test.